stephenbnicar/BeaData.jl/README.md

 will write a .tex file to the current working directory that contains the table name and description, line numbers and descriptions, and table notes.

 ## Known Issue
-All requests to the BEA API currently throw an `HTTP Parser Exception`.
-This appears **not** to be a client-side issue, but caused rather by the data returned by the BEA server -- a similar error occurs when using R.
+All requests to the BEA API currently throw an `HTTP Parser Exception`, though this does not prevent the requested query from being completed successfully as long as valid arguments are provided to the functions.
+This appears **not** to be a client-side issue, caused instead (as far as I've been able to determine) by some superfluous data returned by the BEA server -- a similar error occurs when using R.

 # Disclaimer
 BeaData is not affiliated with, officially maintained, or otherwise supported by the Bureau of Economic Analysis.